finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 Delete portfolio

-Delete a portfolio.
+Delete a particular portfolio.
 The deletion will take effect from the portfolio's creation datetime.
-This means that the portfolio will no longer exist at any effective datetime, from the as-at datetime of deletion.
+This means that the portfolio will no longer exist at any effective datetime, as per the asAt datetime of deletion.

 ### Example